Nonlinear MPC for Feedback-Interconnected Systems: a Suboptimal and Reduced-Order Model Approach: NUMERICAL SIMULATIONS

-with $Q = Q_f = \diag(100, 0.1)$, $R = 0.01$ and the prediction horizon $\hor = \hor_s \pr$ with $\hor_s = 0.5 \text{s}$.
-The input is subject to a saturation constraint $\mathcal{U} = \{\uu \in \R \mid |\uu| \leq 24\}$ and the MPC problem is addressed through a suboptimal scheme.
-We compare the proposed approach (\textit{Suboptimal and Red.
-Order}), where the MPC optimizer relies on a reduced-order prediction model while interacting with the full-order plant, with two benchmark settings: \textit{Suboptimal and Full-Order} and \textit{Optimal and Full-Order}, where the MPC operates suboptimally and optimally, respectively.
-In both these benchmarks, the plant dynamics is reduced and, thus, coincides with the reduced-order prediction model, allowing the optimizer to fully capture the system behavior.
+with $Q = Q_f := \diag(100, 0.1)$, $R := 0.01$.
+The system is subject to the actuation constraints: $\uu \in \mathcal{U} := \{\uu \in \R \mid |\uu| \leq 12\}$.
+The MPC problem is addressed suboptimally through a single step of a projected gradient method.
+We compare the proposed approach, where the suboptimal MPC optimizer relies on a reduced-order prediction model while interacting with the actual full-order plant, against two benchmark settings.
+In these benchmarks, the MPC operates either optimally or suboptimally, but the plant is artificially forced to operate under an ideal steady-state regime for its fast dynamics, i.e., $\xit = \xieq(\xt, \ut)$ for all $t \in \mathbb{N}$.
+Because this idealized plant behavior perfectly aligns with the reduced-order prediction model, no structural plant-model mismatch exists for the optimizer in these benchmarks.
+To accurately reflect this condition, we refer to these benchmarks as \textit{Optimal (Ideal Plant)} and \textit{Suboptimal (Ideal Plant)}.
 These strategies are compared in three scenarios in which different $\pr$ are used.
 As predicted by Theorem~\ref{th:main}, Fig.~\ref{fig:PG_all_work} shows that the closed-loop system exhibits exponential convergence towards the desired equilibrium configuration when a sufficiently small $\pr = 0.01s$ is used.
 Fig.~\ref{fig:PG_only_SS_works} highlights the importance of timescale separation.
-Indeed, for a larger value of $\pr$ ($\pr = 0.1s$), although the suboptimal MPC optimizer operating on the full-order model still provides acceptable closed-loop behavior, the one operating on the reduced-order model exhibits a performance degradation.
+Indeed, for a larger value of $\pr$ ($\pr = 0.12s$), the suboptimal MPC still provides acceptable closed-loop behavior when controlling the idealized matched plant but its performance degrades significantly when interacting with the actual full-order plant.
 Finally, Fig.~\ref{fig:PG_only_SSopt_works} further confirms the need for timescale separation.
-Indeed, in this case with $\pr = 0.2s$, only the optimal MPC optimizer operating on the full-order model guarantees good closed-loop performance, while both the suboptimal MPC optimizers (operating on the full-order and reduced-order models) lead to a significant performance degradation.
+In this case, in which $\pr = 0.2s$, only the exact optimal MPC applied to the idealized matched plant guarantees good closed-loop performance.
+Conversely, the suboptimal numerical optimization leads to a severe performance degradation even in the absence of plant-model mismatch, a deterioration that is further exacerbated when controlling the full-order plant.